Rohitsingh2000/Cab-Application/README.md

-# Cab-Application
+# CAB Application using Java

-This Application allows user to book rides and shows the amount they are charged.
+Driver class contains demo testcases - Requires user input to be entered in console whenever prompted.